 What sorts of activities does your family do on family day?

 My daughter loves to play with baking soda and vinegar.
 She always helps me deodorize the garbage disposal by pouring the vinegar down the drain and making bubbles.
 Today my son got to watch and he was fascinated.
-We were talking about how […]
+This site participates in affiliate links […]

 We have always been big fans of hummus.
 For a long time we bought organic canned garbanzo beans and made hummus from those but we have been trying to make as much of our food from scratch as we can so about a year ago we switched to this recipe from Serious Eats and it is honestly the best hummus I have ever eaten!
 In a pinch you could still use canned garbanzo beans after the cooking step but the fresh ones are really much better tasting.
 We buy our garbanzo beans in bulk off of Amazon from a local company called Palouse Brand .
 They are made in Washington, non-GMO, organic and the best tasting garbanzo beans we have tried so far.
 We also order our Tahini in bulk from Amazon as well but I think you can find it in any grocery store.
 We just eat a lot of hummus so buying in bulk is much cheaper.